qsideinstitute/federal-criminal-sentencing/master.md

 through our three data points, which one seems to have the smallest error?

-> NOTE: Whenever you employ linear regression, there are various
+> Note: Whenever you employ linear regression, there are various
 > conditions you must make sure are satisfied before proceeding.
 You can
 > use the acronym L.I.N.E to remember that you must satisfy linearity,
 > independence, normality, and equal variance conditions.
 For the